shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 You can redirect to login by sending a GET request to the url described in the "Request an authorization code" section of [this guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code).
 Out of these parameters:

-- `tenant` is the tenand id you've already used.
+- `tenant` is the tenant id you've already used.
 This can be found in the overview page for any of your app registrations in the Azure portal.
 - `client_id` is the client id for the app registration you created in step 3.1.
 - `response_type` should be `code`.
 - `redirect_uri` should be the url for your webpage, e.g. http://localhost:3000.